 St. Philip's may access a fee for any payment(s) for tuition, services, products, etc. which are returned due to insufficient funds.
 Parents will be notified in writing per each occurrence.
 Parents are expected to clear returned payments immediately, resolving with a cashier's check or money order.
-Checks are not an acceptable form of resolution for returned payments.
+Checks are not an acceptable form of payments.

-If a payment (i.e., via check) is returned for insufficient funds within a school year, St. Philip's reserves the right to refuse any future check or ACH draft payments.
+If a payment is returned for insufficient funds within a school year, St. Philip's reserves the right to refuse any future ACH draft payments.
 The student may not be allowed to reenroll and any financial aid amounts awarded may be rescinded.